Final Fantasy Unlimited: The Complete Collection is a five disc DVD box set that contains all 25 episodes of Final Fantasy Unlimited.

 As they explore Wonderland, they find a mysterious figure who has no memory of who he is.
 When Ai, Yu, and Lisa are attacked by a mysterious creature, this person suddenly appears, and he has a “Magun” in his right arm.
 It summons various kinds of fire, which he uses to defeat the mysterious creature.

-The main villain in Final Fantasy Unlimited is Earl Tyrant, the child-like ruler of Wonderland whose ultimate goal is to become a god; he kills anyone who gets in his way.
+The main villain in Final Fantasy Unlimited is Earl Tyrant, the child-like ruler of Wonderland whose ultimate goal is to become a god, and he kills anyone who gets in his way.
 Earl Tyrant is aided by his Four Lords of Gaudium: Oscha, Fungus, Herba, and Pist Shaz XI.
-There is also a character named Fabula, who refers to herself as a guide; she serves as a narrator for the series.
+There is also a character named Fabula, who refers to herself as a guide, and she serves as a narrator for the series.

 As I watched the series, I thought it had at least some potential when it first started.
 However, as the episodes went on, it became clear that the series followed a rather predictable formula in the episodes, and that the character of Kaze was definitely a “deus ex machina.”
 When I finished the series, I ended up being rather disappointed in how it turned out.